 4. Ensure High Audio Quality

 Poor audio quality can quickly reduce the effectiveness of a video call, often leading to miscommunication.
 First, be articulate.
 Make sure you speak clearly, slowly.
 Next, avoid background noise like dogs barking, children playing, and by eliminating any TV or music in proximity.
 Finally, make sure you have a reliable Wi-Fi connection, so your video conferencing service can operate at full strength and prevent jittery audio.

 Even if only your face and shoulders are in the frame, you should dress professionally from head to toe.
 Avoid patterns, stripes and plaids.
 Don’t wear a hat.
 Put flattering, solid colors near your face and make sure to check your teeth, hair and makeup.
 Avoid jewelry that may be distracting or make disruptive sounds every time you move.

-When it comes to video calling, first impressions do count.
-Following these 5 easy steps will help you cultivate a more polished, professional looking video presence.
+When it comes to video calling, etiquette and first impressions do count.
+Following these 5 easy steps will help you cultivate a more polished, professional-looking video presence.
 Also check out these Video Conferencing Best Practices: Do's and Dont's and then sign up for your free 30-day trial today!